vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 References 623

-*1994b Observations on the History and Culture of Daks.in. a Kosala (5th to 7th centuries ad). in: Nalini Balbir & Joachim K. Bautze (eds.), Festschrift Klaus
+*1994b Observations on the History and Culture of Daks.iṇa Kosala (5th to 7th centuries ad). in: Nalini Balbir & Joachim K. Bautze (eds.), Festschrift Klaus

 Bruhn, zur Vollendung des 65.
 Lebensjahres dargebracht von Sch¨ulern,

-Freunden und Kollegen.
-Reinbek 1994 (1995), pp. 1–66.
+Freunden und KollegeṇReinbek 1994 (1995), pp. 1–66.
 [12]

 *1996 Pārvatī’s Svayam. vara.
-Studies in the Skandapurān. a I. in: Wiener Zeitschrift f¨ur die Kunde S¨udasiens 40 (1996), 5–43.
+Studies in the Skandapurāṇa I. in: Wiener Zeitschrift f¨ur die Kunde S¨udasiens 40 (1996), 5–43.
 [10]

-1996a Construction and Reconstruction of Sacred Space in Vārān. asī. in: Numen 43 (1996): 32–55.
+1996a Construction and Reconstruction of Sacred Space in Vārāṇasī. in: Numen 43 (1996): 32–55.

 1997 The Vākāt.akas.
 An Essay in Hindu Iconology.
-Groningen.
-Gonda Indological Studies 5.
+GroningeṇGonda Indological Studies 5.

 1999 [Review article of:] Doris Meth Srinivasan, ‘Many Heads, Arms and Eyes’. in: Artibus Asiae 58 3/4 (1999), 339–43.

 *2000 Somaśarman, Somavam. ´a and Somasiddhānta.
-A Pāśupata tradition in seventh-century Daks.in. a Kosala.
-Studies in the Skandapurān. a III. in: Ryutaro
+A Pāśupata tradition in seventh-century Daks.iṇa Kosala.
+Studies in the Skandapurāṇa III. in: Ryutaro

 Tsuchida and Albrecht Wezler (eds.), Harānandalaharī.
 Volume in Honour of